RonSijm/ButtFish/readme.md

 So I started looking into the possibilities and I found the project [Buttplug.io](https://buttplug.io/) \- the name of this project is not super inclusive of what it actually does - actually it connects to a huge amount of sex toys.
 [See a full list here \[nswf\]](https://iostindex.com/?filter0Availability=Available,DIY&filter1Connection=Digital).
 Other devices include Cockthings, so if you're not comfortable with putting Stockfish in your butthole, there's also the possibility of trying this with a Cockthing, and practically you'll be running *CockFish*.

 Secondly, who else would possibly build this?
 I've created a Venn diagram to illustrate how rare the chances are someone would develop this.

 ![venndiagram](https://user-images.githubusercontent.com/337928/192335511-f8a3d559-ad29-443b-ab3f-c45125b1e100.png)

-As you can see, if we'd have to wait for "the chosen one" with interests in all three fields, this project would never exist.
+As you can see by the diagram, if we'd have to wait for "the chosen one" with interests in all three fields, this project would never exist.
 So I decided that it should exist, so I made it.

+---

 ## Features